Malnutrition robs children of their futures

 Rotarian Buz Green, of the Rotary Club of Devonport North in Tasmania (D9830) developed a relationship between the organisation behind the database, Food Plants International, and Rotary to establish the Food Plant Solutions project.

-Since June 2007, Buz Green and Bruce French, with the support of the Food Plant Solutions committee, Rotary and other volunteers, have transformed Food Plant Solutions from a concept into a dynamic international project that has come to the attention of Rotary and other organisations tackling malnutrition around the world.
+Since June 2007, the Food Plant Solutions committee, with other volunteers, have transformed Food Plant Solutions from a concept into a dynamic international project that is internationally recognised.
 The preeminent leader in our field – Bioversity International, has recognised the significance of our work in a Letter of Support.

 Approximately 5 children a minute, under the age of 5, die from malnutrition.